juliawong/web-notes/Git/handy-tips.md

 If destination you want to push to doesn't exist then git will create one on the remote for you

 `git push origin master:newBranchName`

+## Fetch

+Doesn't update your local non-remote branches

+`git fetch origin foo`

+* Go to `foo` branch on remote
+* Grab all commits that aren't in the local `foo` branch
+* Put on `origin/foo` branch locally

+Fetch commits directly to a local branch, not checkout out branch

+`git fetch origin <source>:<destination>`

+* Source is the remote
+* Destination is the local branch to place commits